Qualytics/userguide/docs/enrichment/what-is-enrichment.md

 ### Metadata Tables

-Users can manually export metadata into the enrichment datastore.
-Currently, the platform supports the export of two assets:
+The Qualytics platform enables users to manually export metadata into the enrichment datastore, providing a structured approach to data analysis and management.
+These metadata tables are structured to reflect the evolving characteristics of data entities, primarily focusing on aspects that are subject to changes.

+Currently, the following assets are available for exporting:

+- _<datastore_name\>_anomalies
 - _<datastore_name\>_checks
 - _<datastore_name\>_field_profiles